How to visit Dry Tortugas National Park

 The only ferry authorized to enter the water in Dry Tortugas National Park is the Yankee Freedom.
 The Yankee Freedom ferry (The Yankee Freedom III) leaves Key West at 8 am.
 It then makes the two-and-a-half-hour ride to the dock at Garden Key.

-The ferry costs $200 for adults and $145 for kids through the age of 16.
+The ferry costs $200 for adults and $145 for kids through 16.
 The price includes the ride to the park, breakfast snack, a park access ticket, a box lunch, and a tour of the fort.
 You can also access snorkeling gear if you want it, although we recommend bringing your own.
+The ferry leaves to return to Key West at 5:30 pm.

 If you want a quicker journey to the park, you can hop on a plane by Seaplane Adventures.
 They are the only seaplane service to the park.
 Although more expensive, a seaplane is the fastest way and a unique experience as you fly low over the blue water.